-Across the board, ceylon tea can help promote a healthier body, starting with the immune system.
+Across the board, ceylon tea can help to promote a healthier body, starting with the immune system.
 By improving the response time of the immune system to pathogens and foreign agents, ceylon tea can better prepare the body to fight off illness.
 Furthermore, the antioxidants found in ceylon tea generally reduce oxidative stress and the presence of free radicals within the body, which can help the immune system focus on the important things, like keeping you protected from infections!

-Protect the Heart
+Protects the Heart

-Ceylon tea possesses a measurable amount of potassium, which is a crucial element of heart health, since it functions as a vasodilator.
+Ceylon tea possesses a measurable amount of potassium, which is a crucial element of heart health since it functions as a vasodilator.
 This means that it relaxes the tension in blood vessels and arteries, allowing your blood pressure to decrease to normal, healthy levels and reduce the strain on your heart.
 A cup of ceylon tea to start each day, along with a potassium-rich fruit like bananas, can do wonders for your long-term heart health.

 Sri Lanka used to be a major coffee-producing nation, but a lot of that infrastructure has shifted to making tea.
 However, ceylon tea and Sri Lankan coffee share an important characteristic – caffeine.
 By providing your body with a healthy dose of caffeine, this tea can boost your cognitive acuity and attention, and also pull you out of that morning energy slump.
 If you drink it at a regular pace, perhaps 2-3 cups over the course of the day, you’ll also avoid the terrible caffeine crash that you so often get from coffee.

 Some of the antioxidants that have been identified in ceylon tea are specifically linked to reducing collagen loss in the skin by preventing oxidative stress in the surrounding cells.
 Collagen is important for skin elasticity, namely preventing the appearance of wrinkles and keeping the skin taut and strong.
-By preventing oxidative stress in this way, you can prevent premature aging, eliminate those pesky wrinkles, and also promote healthier, blemish-free skin.
+By preventing oxidative stress in this way, you can prevent premature aging, eliminate those pesky wrinkles, and also promote healthier blemish-free skin.

-Eliminate Kidney Stones
+Eliminates Kidney Stones

 Research has connected the consumption of black tea to a decreased risk of developing kidney stones.
 This is believed to be connected to both the caffeine content and antioxidants present within this miraculously delicious and beneficial tea variety!

-Regulate Diabetes Symptoms
+Regulates Diabetes Symptoms

 Drinking ceylon tea has been shown to reduce blood glucose levels, which is particularly important for people who suffer from diabetes.
-By helping to regulate the glucose and insulin levels in the body, ceylon tea can prevent the spikes and drops that can be so dangerous for those who struggle with diabetes.
+By helping to regulate the glucose and insulin levels in the body, ceylon tea can prevent the spikes and drops that can be dangerous for those who struggle with diabetes.

-Prevent Chronic Illness
+Prevents Chronic Illness

 The impressive antioxidant range that ceylon tea possesses makes it a powerful aid to human health in many ways.
-Specifically, the theaflavins and thearubigins found in this tea are known to directly counteract the spread of cancer, and can prevent cellular mutation and oxidative stress.
-In order to prevent chronic disease, like cancer, ceylon tea can be a great line of defense to boost the responsiveness of your immune system.
+Specifically, the theaflavins and thearubigins found in this tea are known to directly counteract the spread of cancer and can prevent cellular mutation and oxidative stress.
+In order to prevent chronic diseases, like cancer, ceylon tea can be a great line of defense to boost the responsiveness of your immune system.